Frequently Asked Questions

-The hosted version of Limine (i.e. the web app and server software) will initially be offered exclusively for direct licensing to legal practices for self-hosted use (either on-premise servers or on the customer’s own cloud account).
+The hosted version of Limine (i.e. the web app and server software) is initially being offered exclusively for direct licensing to legal practices for self-hosted use (either on-premise servers or on the customer’s own cloud account).

 As before, standalone licenses for the Limine desktop application will remain available to all customers.
 Standalone licensees will also be able to access any Limine matter – through the web or desktop software – with the authorization of the party hosting the Matter.

-Does Legistek offer data hosting or litigation support services along with Limine?
+Does Legistek offer data hosting services for Limine?

 Can third-party litigation support companies license Limine and offer it to their own customers?